lucaslegname/mitm_postman/README.md

 # MITM Postman

-A tool that creates a Postman collection from App / Web API calls
+A tool that creates a Postman collection from App / Web API calls (now compatible with mitmproxy 3).

 # Setup